Byzantium: The Early Centuries: Content

 For close questions, Norwich discusses the primary sources, and where they disagree or agree as the case may be.
 For example, regarding the miraculous appearance of a cross in the sky at the Battle of the Milvian Bridge, Norwich notes that the earliest writings do not mention this and only the latest writing by a contemporaneous source discloses the putative event.
-Further, he infers the emotions of the principal players and renders judgment on most of the Byzantine Emperors and some others.
-Concerning Justinian I he asserts that his death "was not deeply mourned," noting that "the tyranny of his tax-gatherers had caused serious discontent ... ."
+Furthermore, he infers the emotions of the principal players and renders judgment on most of the Byzantine Emperors and some others.
+Concerning Justinian I, he asserts his death "was not deeply mourned", noting that "the tyranny of his tax-gatherers had caused serious discontent ... ."
 But he also avers that Justinian had left the Empire, "infinitely richer in amenities, services and public works, and incomparably more beautiful."

 Norwich also comments on historical issues.
-In discussing the appearance of iconoclasm, after noting a belief by many that it was engendered by Islamic influence, he asserts that it was, "an obvious corollary to the monophysite belief: if we accept only the divine nature of Christ — which is by nature impossible to depict — and reject the human, we cannot logically approve of a 2- or 3- dimensional portrayal of him as a human being."
+In discussing the appearance of iconoclasm, after noting a belief by many that it was engendered by Islamic influence, he asserts it was, "an obvious corollary to the monophysite belief: if we accept only the divine nature of Christ — which is by nature impossible to depict — and reject the human, we cannot logically approve of a 2- or 3- dimensional portrayal of him as a human being."

-Every chapter is introduced with a contemporaneous quote, for example Chapter 7 "Of Heresies and Huns" [410-53] begins with this cultural comment from St. Gregory of Nyssa: "If you ask a man for change, he will give you a piece of philosophy about the Begotten and the Unbegotten; if you enquire the price of a loaf, he replies: 'The Father is greater and the Son inferior'; or if you ask whether the bath is ready, the answer you receive is that the Son was made out of nothing."
+Every chapter is introduced with a contemporaneous quote.
+For example, Chapter 7 "Of Heresies and Huns" [410-53] begins with this cultural comment from St. Gregory of Nyssa: "If you ask a man for change, he will give you a piece of philosophy about the Begotten and the Unbegotten; if you enquire the price of a loaf, he replies: 'The Father is greater and the Son inferior'; or if you ask whether the bath is ready, the answer you receive is that the Son was made out of nothing."